IBM-EPBL/IBM-Project-9773-1659074258/Assignment/Hariharan/Assignment_1/Readme.md

 Collected data:

-  Name, Phone Number, Qualification, Email.
+  Name, Phone Number, Qualification, Email , Phone Number .

 Flask was used for Server side.